crowdbotics-users/lorencecrowdboticscom-lore-656/README.md

-# lorencecrowdboticscom-lore-634
+# tasker
 This is a repository for a web application developed with Django, built with [Crowdbotics](https://crowdbotics.com)

 ### Features
 1. **Local Authentication** using email and password with [allauth](https://pypi.org/project/django-allauth/)
 2. **Rest API** using [django rest framework](http://www.django-rest-framework.org/)
 3. **Forgot Password**
 4. Bootstrap4
 5. Toast Notification
 6. Inline content editor in homepage

 ### Recommended Installation
 1. [Postgresql](https://www.postgresql.org/download/)